alongalperin/sequence_generation/README.md

 print('We have total of %d songs' % len(total_songs))
 ```
 We have total of 390 songs
+In part B we will check the avg length of each song, we will do it in part B after stopwords removal.

 # Part B: Building Classifier for Classifying Lyrics and artists
 ### Data Preparation
 In this step we need to prepare and clean the data.
 First we will clean the data.